Kuree/kratos-runtime/docs/README.md

 - `value`

-    If the variable is has correspondence to RTL signal, the value is the signal name scoped to the instance.
-As a result, we don't need full path When querying values, we will prefix it with the linked instance `handle_name` and construct full path handle name for the variable.
+    If the variable is has correspondence to RTL signal i.e. `is_verilog_var` set to 0, the value is the signal name scoped to the instance.
+    As a result, we don't need full path when querying values, we will prefix it with the linked instance `handle_name` and construct full path handle name for the variable.

-    If the variable is not a RTL signal i.e. `is_verilog_var` is set to 0, then the value would be the string value of the variable.
+    If the variable is not a RTL signal i.e. `is_verilog_var` set to 0, then the value would be the string value of the variable.

 #### `breakpoint` Table